-The securities offered by this preliminary pricing supplement are unsecured senior debt securities issued by Citigroup Inc. Unlike conventional debt securities, the securities do not pay interest and do not repay a fixed amount of principal at maturity.
+The securities offered by this preliminary pricing supplement are unsecured debt securities issued by Citigroup Inc. Unlike conventional debt securities, the securities do not pay interest and do not repay a fixed amount of principal at maturity.
 Instead, the securities offer a payment at maturity that may be greater than, equal to or less than the stated principal amount, depending on the performance of shares of the Energy Select Sector SPDR® Fund (the "underlying shares") from the initial share price to the final share price.

-The securities offer exposure to a limited range of potential appreciation of the underlying shares and a limited buffer against the potential depreciation of the underlying shares as described below.
-In exchange for those features, investors in the securities must be willing to forgo (i) any appreciation of the underlying shares in excess of the maximum return at maturity specified below and (ii) any dividends that may be paid on the underlying shares.
-In addition, investors in the securities must be willing to accept downside exposure to any depreciation of the underlying shares in excess of the 10.00% buffer.
-If the underlying shares depreciate by more than the buffer amount from the pricing date to the valuation date, you will lose 1% of the stated principal amount of your securities for every 1% by which that depreciation exceeds the buffer amount.
+The securities offer leveraged exposure to a limited range of potential appreciation of the underlying shares as described below.
+In exchange for that leverage within a limited range, investors in the securities must be willing to forgo (i) any appreciation of the underlying shares in excess of the maximum return at maturity specified below and (ii) any dividends that may be paid on the underlying shares.
+In addition, investors in the securities must be willing to accept full downside exposure to any depreciation of the underlying shares.
+If the final share price is less than the initial share price, you will lose 1% of the stated principal amount of your securities for every 1% of that decline.
+There is no minimum payment at maturity.

 In order to obtain the modified exposure to the underlying shares that the securities provide, investors must be willing to accept (i) an investment that may have limited or no liquidity and (ii) the risk of not receiving any amount due under the securities if we default on our obligations.
-All payments on the securities are subject to the credit risk of Citigroup Inc.
+All payments on the securities are subject to the credit risk of